-Conducted on-site evacuation/fire drill.
+Conducted on site evenuation /fire duill Faceback from 12/2016 Conducted on-site evacuation/fire drill.
 Feedback from drill led to working on revising destinations to avoid "bottle-neck" points near baseball field.
 Draft on new destinations shared with Site Council 12/2016 Obtained Event Emergency Guidelines from Bret Harte High.
 Will discuss application of this for Summerville High with Athletic Director.
 12/13/2016 Maintenance working on improving speakers, volume, audibility of announcements in gym areas by replacing speakers on the gym/theater facing the football field and baseball field.
 1/2016 On site evacuation drill held.
 Analyzed new locations.
 Discussion revealed need for more organization amongst teachers and students, better communication with bus department and need for all admin to have keys to all gates.
 Decision made to practice this drill again next month with new reporting procedures.
 2/2/2017 Creating green and red evacuation roster packets for teachers to take during evacuations.
 Staff will learn procedures for evacuation at staff meeting 2/23/2017 2/15/2017 Fire alarm went off due to smoke in the theater during lunch.
 Students left to designated areas.
 Staff supervised.
 Administration discussed less unimportant talk on walkie-talkies during incidents and avoiding entering the baseball field.
-That group will stay on the 3/2/2017 gravel area for better space and avoiding entering into an enclosed area. gravel area for better space and avoiding entering into 3/3/2017 gravel area for better space and avoiding entering into an enclosed area.
-New evacuation map created to avoid the baseball field.
-3/3/2017 gravel area for better space and avoiding entering into an enclosed area.
-New evacuation map created to avoid the baseball field.
+That group will stay on the gravel area for better space and avoiding entering into an enclosed area.
+3/2/2017 New evacuation map created to avoid the baseball field.
 Map delivered to those affected by the change.
-Changed "response actions to any emergency" to include when to call 911 or office staff for help.
-Shared gravel area for better space and avoiding entering into an enclosed area.
-New evacuation map created to avoid the baseball field.
-Map delivered to those affected by the change.
-Changed "response actions to any emergency" to include when to call 911 or office staff for help.
+3/3/2017 Changed "response actions to any emergency" to include when to call 911 or office staff for help.
 Shared information with staff in staff meeting.
-New speakers installed in gym areas to improve communication/announcements to students and staff on 3/23/2017
+3/23/2017 New speakers installed in gym areas to improve communication/announcements to students and staff on fields.
+4/7/2017 On-site evacuation drill.
+Teachers practiced with new red and green papers to indicate safety or alert.
+This practice was an improvement over prior procedures.
+4/28

 Made draft of changes to discipline policy.
 Changing violation of closed campus from a two day-suspension to a Saturday School 5/8 Next school year, new career and goal-setting curriculum will be taught in keyboarding and other classes.
 Ninth grade will use much curriculum while other grade levels will use less.
 Career oriented programs have been related to positive student discipline outcomes (Cotton, 1990).
 Cotton, K. (1990).
-Schoolwide and classroom discipline.
+Schoolwide and classroom discipline .
 Office of Educational Research and Improvement.
 Retrieved from http://educationnorthwest.org/sites/ default/files/SchoolwideandClassroomDiscipline.pdf Introduce Character Strong curriculum to support positive character on campus 8/22/2017 Review Character Counts Positive Behavior program.
 8/22/2017 Sergeant Oliver to present ALICE procedures training in properly barricading a class and defense in case of an active shooter.
 8/22/2017 Teachers and Administration scheduled class safety sessions.
 Discussion and activity involving intruder situations and responses were conducted.
 9/2017 School rules, safety procedures and campus climate discussions were held with all students in classes.
 8/29, 8/30 and 8/31 Updated Staff Emergency Contact Information 9/7/2017 Discipline, Suspensions, Expulsions, and Behavior, Current Law and Best Practices seminar attended.
 9/18/2017 Safety Plan updated to include most recent Healthy Kids Survey Data 9/13/2017